catay/OneVsOne/README.md

 A little more info about the plug-in and the ini configuration file.

-Example BZFlag server and plugin INI configuration files for different styles can be found in the examples directory.
+Example BZFlag server and plug-in INI configuration files for different styles can be found in the examples directory.

  * [classic style](https://github.com/catay/OneVsOne/tree/maint/examples/classic)
  * [fancy](https://github.com/catay/OneVsOne/tree/maint/examples/fancy)